Washington Psychology Doctorate Programs: PsyD & PhD 2026

 Washington state provides exceptional opportunities for psychology doctoral education, with programs consistently ranking among the nation’s top institutions.
 The state’s commitment to mental health services and education creates a robust environment for psychology training and practice.

 Several Washington universities have achieved national recognition for their psychology programs.
-The University of Washington, Washington State University, Seattle Pacific University, and Northwest University all appear on US News and World Report’s 2025 list of best graduate psychology schools.
-Additionally, Gonzaga University, Seattle University, University of Washington, and Washington State University earned spots on Princeton Review’s 2025 list of best colleges nationwide.
+The University of Washington, Washington State University, Seattle Pacific University, and Northwest University have all appeared on US News and World Report’s Best Graduate Schools rankings, with UW’s Clinical Psychology PhD program ranked among the top 10 nationally in the 2026 edition.
+Additionally, Gonzaga University and Seattle University are featured in Princeton Review’s Best 391 Colleges: 2026 Edition.

 Washington PsyD Programs